Kelebogile-Mathebula/IT-Labs-and-VM-Documentation/A+,Network+,WindowsServer-VM/README.md

 Windows Virtual Machine Deployment
-Objective
+Objective:

 To install and configure a Windows virtual machine in a virtualized environment.

-Tools Used
+Tools Used:

 VirtualBox

 Windows ISO

-Steps Performed
+Steps Performed:

 Created new virtual machine